Hannah Hampton: Senior

+Senior debut and Euro 2022

 In February 2020, Hampton was called-up to the England senior team for the first time, as a training player in the travelling party for the 2020 SheBelieves Cup.
-In September that year she received her first full call-up to a training squad.
+In September that year, she received her first full call-up to a training squad.
 On 12 October 2021, Hampton received her first competitive call-up for England's 2023 FIFA World Cup qualifying games against Northern Ireland and Latvia.
 On 20 February 2022, Hampton made her senior England debut starting England's 0–0 draw with Spain in the 2022 Arnold Clark Cup.
+Hampton was an unused substitute in the England squad which won the UEFA Women's Euro 2022 in July 2022.

+In October 2022, it was reported by The Guardian that Hampton had been dropped from the England squad due to concerns over her attitude.
+It was considered ‘‘unlikely’’ that she would return to the team under Wiegman; when asked in November 2022 about Hampton's absence, Wiegman said ‘‘she has to do something personal that I would not like to comment on.’’

+In November 2022, Hampton's England legacy number – 222 – was announced.

+Return to the squad

-Hampton was included in the England squad which won the UEFA Women's Euro 2022 in July 2022.
-In November 2022, her England legacy number was announced as number 222.
-On 31 May 2023, Hampton was named to the squad for the 2023 FIFA Women's World Cup in July 2023, becoming a runner-up in the tournament.
+On 31 May 2023, Hampton was named to the squad for the 2023 FIFA Women's World Cup in July 2023, where England would place as runners-up in the tournament.

+On 9 April 2024, Hampton began featuring in the starting lineup for Euro 2025 qualifying matches, keeping a clean sheet in a 2–0 victory over the Republic of Ireland.
+This marked first competitive start for over two years.
+After an injury to Mary Earps, she came on as a substitute in the 2–1 defeat to France on 31 May.
+Hampton again started as the no.1 for the return fixture against France on 4 June, making a ‘‘stunning’’ fingertip save in the 89th minute to help England secure 3 points, followed by starting the 2–1 win over the Republic of Ireland on 12 July.